Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Heat — accelerates skin damage

-Remove any one of these, and blisters struggle to form.
+Remove any one of these and blisters struggle to form.

-How Merino Wool Prevents Blisters
+How Merino and Alpaca Prevent Blisters

-Merino addresses all three causes:
+Natural fibre addresses all three causes:

 • Reduces friction — smooth, fine fibres glide rather than grip

-• Manages moisture – wicks perspiration away from skin
+• Manages moisture — wicks perspiration away from skin into the sock body

 • Regulates heat — prevents the overheating that accelerates damage